Campuses and Landmarks

 Map of River Campus

-Location: The 154-acre River Campus—the main campus—is located about two miles south of downtown Rochester, New York, in a bend in the Genesee River.
+Location: The 154-acre River Campus—the main campus—is located about two miles south of downtown Rochester, New York, by a bend in the Genesee River.

-The Eastman Quadrangle is named for University benefactor and Eastman Kodak founder, George Eastman.
-The centerpiece of the River Campus, the "Quad" is the academic home of the Faculty of Arts, Sciences and Engineering, defined by the original River Campus buildings—including the landmark Rush Rhees Library—that were opened to students in 1930.
-The River Campus is also home to the Simon Graduate School of Business Administration and the Warner School of Education.
+The Eastman Quadrangle is named for University benefactor and Eastman Kodak founder George Eastman.
+The centerpiece of the River Campus, the "Quad," is the academic home of the Faculty of Arts, Sciences and Engineering, defined by the original River Campus buildings—including the landmark Rush Rhees Library—that were opened to students in 1930.
+The River Campus is also home to Simon Business School and the Warner School of Education.

-Wilson Commons—Student center designed by the internationally renowned architect I. M. Pei includes a stunning six-story glass atrium.
+Wilson Commons—Designed by the internationally renowned architect I. M. Pei, the University student center includes a stunning six-story glass atrium, which is adorned with flags representative of that year's student body country of origin.

-Robert B. Goergen Hall for Biomedical Engineering and Optics—Dedicated in Spring 2007, Goergen Hall is the new home of both the Institute of Optics—founded in 1929, it is the nation's first academic program in optics—and biomedical engineering—one of the College's newest and fastest growing departments.
+Robert B. Goergen Hall for Biomedical Engineering and Optics— Goergen Hall is the home of both the Institute of Optics—founded in 1929, it is the nation's first academic program in optics—and biomedical engineering—one of the College's newest and fastest growing departments.
 Goergen Hall is the first campus building designed with the sustainability standards set by the Leadership in Energy and Environmental Design (LEED) program in mind.
-For example, all paneling in the building is milled from bamboo, a renewable source of wood; motion detectors throughout the building work with lighting, energy, and air-handling systems to reduce energy use in unoccupied areas; and outside the building a newly created bioretention basin controls runoff and filters pollutants before they can enter the stormwater system.

 Interfaith Chapel—The tower of this University landmark rises to a point 117 feet above the Genesee River and has 6,500 square feet of colored glass walls—one of the largest glass constructions of its kind in the world.